 4. Do NOT make eye contact or stare at him.
 Instead, take a submissive stance, looking away – ALWAYS keep a sideways profile to the dog – it’s less confrontational.

 5. Food is a great motivator -- even if you don’t have food, use a crinkly bag or the like -- pretend to eat the food (“Yummy-Yummy-Yummy”) and “drop” some on the ground and kneel pretend to be looking for it.
+Check out Pawstruck’s uber-popular chews and treats.
+These are great to carry on hand for your own, and other dogs.

 6. If that isn’t an option, rather than approaching the dog, sit down, or even better, lay on the ground and pat your chest.

 7. If you have food, place it on the ground near you, smell it, taste it…and let him know you have food (although, often, a panicked dog won’t be able to smell well because his olfactory senses are shut down).
+Super yummy and fragrant treats and food from brands like TrueDog are excellent at grabbing a dog’s attention.

 8. Another option – play with a ball or frisbee – but IGNORE THE DOG.
+This awesome and affordable frisbee flies great and is well-loved by the PetHub team.

 9. Let the dog approach you – and don’t reach out to him.
 Let it be 100% on HIS terms.